Av3rageJoe/Digital-Forensics/Wireless-Forensics.md

 In order for the wireless card to be able to gather evidence it must have a Monitor mode.
 Alternatively, a separate device can be used for monitoring, such as the AirPcap USB.
 This USB will monitor layer 2 wifi.
 It runs on windows and can be used to decrypt WEPs.
 Information that can be gathered through a monitoring device are the broadcast SSIDs, WAP MAC addresses, supported encryption/authentication algorithms and associated client MAC addresses

+### Efficient analysis

+* Are there any beacons in the wireless traffic?
+A beacon is a management frame which is transmitted periodically to announce the presence of a wireless WAN
+* Are there any probe repsonses?
+When a probe request is made, a machine is asking for information from a specific access point, or all access points.
+The access points then send out a probe response
+* Can all of the BSSIDs/SSIDs be found from the associated/authenticated network traffic?
+* Can you find the malicious traffic?
+If so, what does it look like?
+* Is the captured traffic encrypted using WPA/WEP?
+If so, is anyone trying to break it?

+In order to find WAPs, there are several things to look for in the network traffic:

+* Beacon frames - management frames with subtype 0x08
+* Probe response frames - management frames with subtype 0x05
+* WAPs set ESS to 1 and IBSS to 0 when broadcasting these frames.
+An ESS is one or more interconnected BSSs.
+An IBSS is a single (or independent) BSS

+## Types of Attacks

+### Common types of attacks

+* Sniffer
+    - This is when an attacker eavesdrops on the network and gathers/monitors its traffic
+* Rogue Wireless Access Points
+    - Theres are unauthorised wireless devices that extend the LANs, norally for an end users convenience.
+This requires an insider to perform.
+* The Evil Twin Attack
+    - An attacker sets up a WAP with the same SSID as a legitimate one.
+Usually they will then DoS the legitimate one.
+This way a users device will try and reconnect to the 'Evil Twin'
+* WEP Cracking
+    - An attacker attempts to recover the WEP encryption key to gain unathorised acces to a WEP-encrypted network

+## Rogue WAP evasion techniques

+You can change the channel.
+WAPs broadcast on channels, but can be configured to broadcast an alternative channels to evade detection.
+You can use Greenfield mode.
+This is when you limit the AP to only accept 802.11ac/n channels.
+Another method is Wireless Port Knocking.
+This is when a rogue WAP must receive a packet with a preconfigured SSID.
+Once this packet is received, it awakens and sets itself to master mode.
+When it is not in master mode, it is silent and therefore cannot be detected by common wireless scanning tools.

+## WEP Cracking

+WEP cracking occurs when there are flaws in the protocol and encryption method.
+Using ARP packets, the attacker gathers several thousand packets of network traffic and then uses these packets to guess the WEP key.